 - “Staff seem happy… I think?”

-Even with well-intentioned board members, this process is often vague, subject to the preferences of individual board members and, most importantly, this approach does not connect the dots from board policy to evidence of results on the ground.
+Even with well-intentioned board members, this process is often vague and shaped by individual preferences.
+Most importantly, it does not connect board policy to evidence of results on the ground.

 What boards should do instead: